molecule/molecule.github.io/_post_drafts/CS260B - RR13 - Crowdsourcing.md

 ##### Path to "real-world"
 As with many of our projects, has this been made into a "real world" project?
 Is that even a worthy goal for academic research projects?
 I certainly imagine that Soylent helped other researchers doing work on crowdsourcing, paper editing, and a range of other fields.
 Same with GWAP: I'm sure it helped gather lots of data for a huge variety of researchers.
 But what is the role of academic research in the world of today?
 I mean, really?

+I commented above on the importance of a critical eye to systemic flaws in our societal infrastructure....but I would say none of my academic research to date has done anything to address those flaws.
+And if they had added a paragraph into their papers on it...would that do much?
+(I do think it's better than nothing, because it introduces the idea to folks who may not have heard of it before).
+But what is effective altruism, and what role can -- and SHOULD -- academic play in addressing these kinds of societal challenges?

 [1] https://www.researchgate.net/publication/268427703_Who_are_the_Turkers_Worker_Demographics_in_Amazon_Mechanical_Turk

 [2] https://thenewinquiry.com/the-ladies-vanish/